effjy/effjy/README.md

 **Security analyst by day · cryptographic researcher by night.**
 I build high-assurance security tools and design symmetric primitives.

+UPCOMING PROJECT - ONE OF THE <b>FIRST</b> POST-QUANTUM PASSWORD MANAGER!

 <br>

 <a href="#-applications"><b>Applications</b></a> &nbsp;·&nbsp;